ShubhashriSinha/ShubhashriSinha/README.md

 - 👯 I’m looking to collaborate on CI/CD, Cloud
 - 💬 Ask me about anything related to AWS, CI/CD, Linux, IAAC, Containers
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shubhashri-sinha/)
-- ⚡ Fun fact: I love learning new technologies
+- ⚡ Fun fact: I like singing